snakemode/depict-it/readme.md

     };
   }
 ```

-Our constructor assigns it's parameters to instance variables, and initilises a `null` `this.serverState` property, along with it's own client state in `this.state`.
+The `P2pClient` constructor assigns its parameters to instance variables, and initilises a `null` `this.serverState` property, along with its own client state in `this.state`.

-We then go on to define our `connect` function
+We then go on to define the `connect` function:

 ```js
   async connect() {